Filter Bags for the Cement Industry

 - provide technical support and troubleshooting for the lifetime of the filter bags

 So, when you buy filter bags from Gore, you get a partnership that lasts the lifetime of the bags, going beyond bag design and installation to process and flow optimization.
 Our goal is to see you achieve the best productivity without sacrificing compliance.
 And because we know not everyone has filtration experts on staff, we’re also here to help with day-to-day troubleshooting if you experience any problems related to your filter bags.

 What Do Filter Bags Cost?

-GORE Filter Bags help you achieve the lowest cost of ownership for your filtration system by combining:
+GORE Filter Bags are designed to provide the lowest cost of ownership when compared to other brands, by combining:

 - superior membrane laminate

 - unique system approach optimized for your baghouse